Gordon Banks: Coaching career

 In December 1977, he was appointed as a coach at Port Vale by manager Dennis Butler, being demoted to reserve coach in October 1978 by new boss Alan Bloor.
 Banks enjoyed coaching but soon resigned his position, feeling that players such as Bernie Wright refused to take his advice on board.
 He applied for the vacant management positions at Lincoln City and Rotherham United, but was rejected.
 He instead accepted the role as manager of Alliance Premier League part-time club Telford United.
 He signed a goalkeeper, centre-half and centre-forward from Bangor City for £1,500, as well as former Stoke striker John Ruggiero.
 The "Bucks" finished in 13th place in 1979–80.

 In November 1980, he left Jackie Mudie in temporary charge of team affairs whilst he underwent surgery and led the club to defeat in the FA Trophy at the hands of a lower league club.
 On his return to the club Banks was sacked.
 He was offered the position of raffle ticket seller and accepted the post in the belief that it would entitle him to the money owed to him in the terms of his management contract; he eventually had to settle for 50% of his contract.
 He later stated that "It broke my heart ...
 I did not want to stay in the game."

 Style of play

-An excellent, consistent, and instinctive goalkeeper who possessed significant physical strength, athleticism, and excellent shot-stopping abilities, Banks is regarded as one of the greatest players of all time in his position.
-He possessed an excellent positional sense, which he felt to be one of his best assets, and was also known for his handling, awareness, composure, and mental strength, as well as his agility, speed, and quick reflexes, which enabled him to produce acrobatic saves, such as his famous stop from Pelé's header against Brazil at the 1970 World Cup in Mexico.
+Banks was a goalkeeper who was characterized by significant physical strength, athleticism, and shot-stopping abilities.
+His playing style involved positional sense, handling, awareness, composure, and mental strength, as well as agility, speed, and quick reflexes, which enabled him to produce acrobatic saves.